MarijQ/Household-Energy-Forecasting/README.md

 # ML-Project

 # 1. Intoduction
-Why and what are we doing in this project? narrative of the project.
+The goal of our project is to predict how much energy people might use in the future for electricity, gas, and water.
+By looking at past energy usage, weather data, and other factors, we want to help people better understand their energy habits.
+This can make it easier to plan, save money, and use resources more wisely.
+In this project, we’ve worked as a team to build a tool that uses data and machine learning to make these predictions.

 Intorduce the team work and what was the tasks for all the team member

 # 2. Key Features

+We explored and implemented several models to predict energy consumption:
+	•	ARIMA and SARIMA: For capturing patterns and seasonality in the energy usage data.
+	•	LSTM: A deep learning approach that helps uncover complex patterns and trends over time.
+	•	Prophet: A model well-suited for time series data, helping us make reliable and interpretable predictions.

+***Tech Stack***:
+The project leverages Python as the primary programming language, alongside essential libraries such as Pandas, NumPy, Matplotlib, TensorFlow, and Facebook’s Prophet.
+These tools allowed us to preprocess data, train models, and visualize results effectively.

 model used, teck stack used, dataset used

 # 3. Data Prep